Countertop marketing strategy and infrastructure, We have the Brands! We bring the customers!

 - You will need 2 outsourced fabricator and installer(s) that you will contract to do the work.

-This first model the margins are tight and you are reliant on the services of the fabricators and installers.
+This a first model, the margins are tight and you are reliant on the services of the fabricators and installers.
 We need to build up sales to begin to control this process with future phases.

 We will make some assumptions for this revenue model